Many Illinois employees head to work every day expecting the same routine, not realizing that there are many safety risks in the workplace.

 - You incurred your injury or medical condition in the course of your employment or while involved in work-related activities.

-Be aware that in most states and in Illinois workers’ compensation is your sole remedy for recovery from your injuries from your own employer, but it’s possible to receive workers’ compensation benefits much faster as compared to litigation.
+Be aware that in Illinois workers’ compensation is your sole remedy for recovery from your injuries from an employer.
+But it’s possible to receive workers’ compensation benefits much faster as compared to litigation.

 In some situations, if your injuries were caused at work by a third party or worker from a different company you may have a separate legal claim against that person or that worker’s employer.
-This can be a difficult situation to figure out so the help of an experienced Illinois workers’ compensation lawyer is critical.
+The help of an experienced Illinois workers’ compensation lawyer is critical in this confusing process.

 Monetary Benefits for Injured Workers